sunxfancy/CS201-Template/LLVM/README.md

 $ cd build
 $ cmake -G "Unix Makefiles" -DLLVM_ENABLE_PROJECTS=clang -DCMAKE_INSTALL_PREFIX=../install -DCMAKE_BUILD_TYPE=Release ../llvm
 $ make -j 8 installl  #replace 8 with the number of cores on your machine

-# building process may take from 40 mins to nearly 3 hours, depending on how powerful your machine is
-# This builds both LLVM and Clang for release mode
+Building process may take from 40 mins to nearly 3 hours, depending on how powerful your machine is This builds both LLVM and Clang for release mode

 Add “install/bin/” to your PATH
 Append export PATH=/PathToYourLLVM/install/bin/:$PATH to .bash_profile